ulysseskan/swagsurveycalc/README.md

 ## Legal

-I am in no way affiliated with Swagbucks.
-It is offered "as is".
+I am in no way affiliated with Prodege and/or Swagbucks.
+This extension and all associated code is offered "as is".

 ## License